New Driveway Cost

 It depends on the type of driveway you are planning to build.
 A gravel driveway generally makes an easier DIY option than a resin or block paved drive due to the complexity and experience required with these materials.

-One of the main benefits of a DIY driveway project is that it could save you hundreds or thousands of pounds in labour fees.
+One of the main benefits of a DIY driveway project is that it could save you somewhere between £150 and £1,400 in labour fees.
 However, you may need to invest in buying or renting specialist equipment, and you must proceed with caution when handling heavy materials or operating equipment such as a cement mixer.

 Some key safety points to consider for a DIY driveway project include: